-If you didn't appear for your show cause hearing that was scheduled on the Application for Criminal Complaint you received in the mail, you'll receive an arraignment notice in the mail.
-You'll need to appear at the district court to explain why you haven't performed your jury service.
+If you didn't appear for your show cause hearing that was scheduled on the Notice of Hearing on an Application for Criminal Complaint you received in the mail, you'll receive an arraignment notice in the mail.
+You'll need to appear at the court to explain why you haven't performed your jury service.

 Even if you resolve your delinquency before the arraignment, you still need to appear for your arraignment at the date, time, and location listed on your notice.
 The court will read you the charge set out in the criminal complaint and enter a plea on your behalf.
 You should bring proof of your delinquency resolution with you if you have it.